 10. Highlight Free Shipping

 If you offer free shipping, even if it has a minimum order value, highlight it across your site.
 Free shipping is a major deciding factor for online shoppers, so make sure they know you have it

 11. Get a Chat Box

 Adding chat boxes and other interactive features keep shoppers on your site for longer and provide.
-A chat box is a way to engage directly with the customer, something that is most often taken out the equation with eCommerce.
+A chat box is a way to engage directly with the customer, something that is most often taken out of the equation with eCommerce.

 12. Find a Well-Integrated Point of Sale

 No eCommerce site can work well without efficient payment gateways.
-You’ll need a POS system that integrates to your eCommerce platform.
+You’ll need a POS system that integrates into your eCommerce platform.
 This way, all sales and inventory are consolidated, adding important organization to your operation.